Regular procedure

 Introduction of the appeal

-As of 1 March 2022, the appeal petition can no longer only be introduced by registered letter but also digitally through the digital application ‘J-BOX’.[56]
+Since March 2022, the appeal petition can be introduced both by registered letter and digitally through the application ‘J-BOX’.[54]
 The Royal Decree of 21 November 2021, introducing this digital communication system in the procedures before the CALL, makes it possible for parties to send all procedural documents (petition, note with remarks, synthesis memoir, additional notes…) both digitally and by registered letter.
-In accelerated and suspension procedures in cases of ‘extremely urgent necessity’, procedural documents can, as of 1 March, only be directed to the CALL through either the digital system or by deposing the documents physically at the clerk service of the CALL against receipt, excluding the previously habitual possibility of sending these documents by fax.[57]
-For detention applicants, the petition’s introduction remains possible in the hands of the director of the detention facility.[58]
-Finally, the Royal Decree allows the CALL to send procedural documents (such as invitations for hearings, judgements, …) to the parties through J-BOX.[59]
-The CALL has communicated on its website that when the applicant is assisted by a lawyer who has a J-BOX account, it will preferably send all procedural documents digitally through J-BOX.[60]
+In accelerated and suspension procedures in cases of ‘extremely urgent necessity’, procedural documents can, as of 1 March, only be directed to the CALL through either the digital system or by deposing the documents physically at the clerk service of the CALL against receipt, excluding the previously habitual possibility of sending these documents by fax.[55]
+For detention applicants, the petition’s introduction remains possible in the hands of the director of the detention facility.[56]
+Finally, the Royal Decree allows the CALL to send procedural documents (such as invitations for hearings, judgements, …) to the parties through J-BOX.[57]
+The CALL has communicated on its website that when the applicant is assisted by a lawyer who has a J-BOX account, it will preferably send all procedural documents digitally through J-BOX.[58]

 Effects of the appeal